stepin105361/Isecl-site/docs/quick-start-guides/SGX Infrastructure - Ubuntu/1Hardware & OS Requirements.md

-# Hardware & OS Requirements
+# Hardware & OS Requirements  Changed heading to see the version selector functionality

 ## Four Hosts or VMs